-Times, they are a-changing in pay equity.
+The times they are a’changing when it comes to pay equity in the workplace.
 As expectations from employees, investors, and even the public are evolving and putting a spotlight on all things “fair pay,” traditional analysis methods are leaving organizations needing more.
-Leaders in pay equity are turning to technologies – like pay equity platforms — to keep up and modernize their strategy.
+Leaders in pay equity are turning to technologies – like pay equity platforms — to modernize their strategy.

 1. Diversity, equity & inclusion are part of your company’s core values.

 If you’re touting your focus on DE&I externally, putting values about creating an equitable workplace on your website, or discussing these ideas with employees, it’s important to back up these statements with consistent, sustainable action.
-To do this, your values must be incorporated into your day-to-day business practices.
+To do this, your values must be incorporated into your day-to-day business practices which can be done with a properly executed equity audit to identify your company’s pain points.

 2. You want more control over the process.